spyrosoft/enterprise-js/README.md

 Enterprise JavaScript
 =====================

-If you're someone that runs an enterprise-level website (>100 hits per day), you've probably had to deal with the pains of scaling and maintaining your code.
+If you’re someone that runs an enterprise-level website (>100 hits per day), you’ve probably had to deal with the pains of scaling and maintaining your code.

-Enterprises have dealt with these problems for years -- this is an attempt at gathering all of that knowledge and to share it with the world.
+Enterprises have dealt with these problems for years — this is an attempt at gathering all of that knowledge and to share it with the world.

 ## Dependencies